Mali's coup leader wrests back control of the government - WTMJ

 Associated Press

-BAMAKO, Mali (AP) — Mali’s former coup leader Assimi Goita took control of the country again Tuesday after firing the president and prime minister of the transitional government following their announcement of a cabinet reshuffle without his permission.
+BAMAKO, Mali (AP) — Mali’s former coup leader Assimi Goita took control of the West African country again Tuesday after firing the president and prime minister of the transitional government, a move France decried as a coup d’etat.

-While Goita pledged to go ahead with holding new elections in 2022 as promised, his display of force casts doubt on whether the vote will go ahead without significant interference by the junta that overthrew the last democratically elected president.
+While Goita pledged to go ahead with holding new elections in 2022 as previously promised, his display of force casts doubt on whether the vote will go ahead without significant interference by the junta that overthrew the last democratically elected president last August.

-The move also raised concerns that the new political unrest could further destabilize efforts to control the West African country’s long-running Islamic insurgency.
-The United Nations now spends some $1.2 billion annually on a peacekeeping mission in Mali.
+The move also raised concerns that the new political unrest could further destabilize efforts to control Mali’s long-running Islamic insurgency.
+The United Nations now spends some $1.2 billion annually on a peacekeeping mission in Mali and France’s military has spent eight years trying to stabilize its former colony amid the ongoing threat.

+French President Emmanuel Macron described the government takeover as a “coup d’etat” and warned of repercussions.

+“We are prepared to take targeted sanctions on the protagonists,” he said in a tweet.

+The EU also warned that it was “ready to consider targeted measures against political and military leaders who obstruct the Malian transition.”

-The military’s announcement on the state broadcaster came a day after President Bah N’Daw and Prime Minister Moctar Ouane were arrested by soldiers and brought to the military headquarters in Kati, about 15 kilometers (9 miles) outside the capital.
-Both men remained in detention Tuesday.
+The military’s announcement on the state broadcaster Tuesday came a day after President Bah N’Daw and Prime Minister Moctar Ouane were arrested by soldiers and brought to the military headquarters in Kati, about 15 kilometers (9 miles) outside the capital.
+Both men remained in detention Tuesday and there was no immediate word about their conditions.

-Their arrests prompted an outcry by the international community, which put out a strongly worded statement warning Mali’s military leaders that their actions could undermine global support for the transitional government.
-The West African regional bloc known as ECOWAS was sending a delegation to Bamako on Tuesday afternoon as the political crisis escalated.
+The West African regional bloc known as ECOWAS, which also endorsed the statement, said on Tuesday afternoon that it was sending a delegation to Bamako as the political crisis escalated.
+The regional body previously threatened the junta with sanctions if it did not install a civilian president and prime minister, and shorten the transitional period to 18 months.

-Goita has served as Mali’s vice president since the transitional government was formed last September in the wake of his coup d’etat despite initial calls from the international community for an entirely civilian-led transition.
+The new government announced on Monday had left out two men who were prominent junta members: Interior Security Minister Modibo Kone and Defense Minister Sadio Camara.
+About an hour after the new Cabinet was named, the military rounded up the president and prime minister.

 Still, the military insisted: “The transition is following its normal course and elections will be held as anticipated in 2022.”
 Following international pressure last year the junta had promised to organize that vote by next February, 18 months after the coup d’etat shook the country.